 NOTE: As of March 28, 2020, a couple people wrote me to say that the above Bose Soundsport Wired Earbuds are discontinued and thus very hard to find.
 In a pinch, I’d say the best alternative is to just pick up the standard Apple White Wired Aux Earbuds, which you can find on the Apple Store here.
 If you don’t have an aux port on your laptop, USB-C and Lightning adapters are widely available for just a few bucks.
 Some folks also suggested the Sennheiser CX 100 in-ear earbuds, which also seem like a solid set of aux headphones that come in black or white styles, and Amazon seems to have a stock of those.

-Each of these headphones includes a wired aux cable that plugs into the wireless headphones and allows them to work without Bluetooth and even without any battery charge.
+Each of these headphones includes a wired aux cable that plugs into the wireless headphones and allows them to work without Bluetooth.
 This can combine nicely with the Jabra speakermic above.
 As for deciding between the on-ear Bose Soundlink and the over-ear Bose 700, here’s a quick pro/con based on my own personal experience with both: